MarinaShmovganets/lighthouse/docs/emulation.md

 You must always set `formFactor`.
 It doesn't control emulation, but it determines how Lighthouse should interpret the run in regards to scoring performance metrics and skipping mobile-only tests in desktop.

 You can choose how `screenEmulation` is applied.
-It can accept an object of `{width: number, height: number, deviceScaleRatio: number, mobile: boolean}` to apply that screen emulation or `false` if Lighthouse should avoid applying screen emulation.
-It's typically set to `false` if either emulation is applied outside of Lighthouse, or it's being run on a mobile device.
+It can accept an object of `{width: number, height: number, deviceScaleRatio: number, mobile: boolean, disabled: false}` to apply that screen emulation or an object of `{disabled: true}` if Lighthouse should avoid applying screen emulation.
+It's typically set to disabled if either emulation is applied outside of Lighthouse, or it's being run on a mobile device.
 The `mobile` boolean applies overlay scrollbars and a few other mobile-specific screen emulation characteristics.

 You can choose how to handle userAgent emulation.
-The `emulatedUserAgent` property accepts either a `string` to apply the provided userAgent or `false` if no UA spoofing should be applied.
+The `emulatedUserAgent` property accepts either a `string` to apply the provided userAgent or a `boolean` -- `true` if the default UA spoofing should be applied (default) or `false` if no UA spoofing should be applied.
 Typically `false` is used if UA spoofing is applied outside of Lighthouse or on a mobile device.
 You can also redundantly apply userAgent emulation with no risk.

-If you're using Lighthouse on a mobile device, you want to set `--no-screenEmulation` and `--throttling.cpuSlowdownMultiplier=1`. (`--formFactor=mobile` is the default already).
+If you're using Lighthouse on a mobile device, you want to set `--screenEmulation.disabled` and `--throttling.cpuSlowdownMultiplier=1`. (`--formFactor=mobile` is the default already).

 ### Changes made in v7